Seahawks bring back defensive back DeShawn Shead to bolster secondary

 The Seahawks brought back a popular name from the past to bolster the team’s secondary Saturday — DeShawn Shead, who was a member of Seattle’s 2013 Super Bowl title team and spent six years in Seattle before playing last season with the Detroit Lions.

-Seattle also signed Jawuan Johnson, a 5-11, 224-pound linebacker from TCU, who had been a tryout player in the team’s rookie minicamp last May.
+Seattle also signed Jawuan Johnson, a 5-11, 224-pound linebacker from Texas Christian, who had been a tryout player in the team’s rookie minicamp last May.

-To make room on the 90-man roster for Shead and Johnson, Seattle placed linebacker Emmanuel Ellerbee on Injured Reserve and waived receiver Caleb Scott with the non-football injury designation.
+To make room on the 90-man roster for Shead and Johnson, Seattle placed linebacker Emmanuel Ellerbee on injured reserve and waived receiver Caleb Scott with the non-football injury designation.

 Shead, who turned 30 on June 28, had a recent workout with the Saints before meeting with the Seahawks on Friday.
 He had a workout with Seattle on Saturday and then signed a one-year deal for the veteran minimum, which in Shead’s case means $930,000.